 Let’s take a look at each of these phases in a little more detail in the next section.

-A consistent and high-quality onboarding strategy delivered consistently to all new starters will help limit wasted time at the beginning of an employee’s tenure while also giving them a good first impression of the organization.
+A consistent and high-quality onboarding strategy delivered consistently to all new starters will help limit wasted time at the beginning of an employee’s tenure while also giving them a good first impression of the organisation.

 Where possible, get a head start by kicking off the onboarding process before an employee starts their first day.
-Most paperwork or compliance tasks can be completed over email in the lead-up to their start date so the employee doesn’t have to spend time filling out forms when they start work.
+Most paperwork or compliance tasks can be completed digitally in the lead-up to their start date so the employee doesn’t have to spend time filling out forms when they start work.

 This is just one way you can always be prepared for new starters and ensure they have everything they need to hit the ground running in their new role.
 Once the new starter has officially joined your organisation, all necessary training should also be provided as soon as possible, allowing them to start productive work sooner.